-Do you want a rewarding health care career that’s always in high demand, anywhere in the world?
-Would you like a challenging job where no day is the same and where you can really make a difference in people’s lives?
-The nursing profession needs you!
+Do you want a health care career that’s always in high demand?
+Would you like a challenging job where no day is the same?
+One where you can really make a difference in people’s lives?

 If so, think about becoming a nurse.
 A critical nursing shortage ensures immediate work for new graduates who have the skills and professionalism to take on this challenging but rewarding career.

 These rates are entry hourly wages for the following Nursing jobs in the Dallas-Fort Worth area.

 These figures are the projected growth for the following jobs in the Dallas-Fort Worth area through 2026.

 Length of time is based on full-time student status, a minimum of 12 credit hours per semester.

 Cost is based on tuition rates for program hours and Dallas County residents.
 It does not include additional fees or books.
 Find out about financial aid.